hyperledger-cacti/cacti/packages/cactus-plugin-ledger-connector-ethereum/README.md

 ## EthereumApiClient

-All connector API endpoints are defined in [open-api specification](./src/main/json/openapi.json).
-You can use [EthereumApiClient](./src/main/typescript/api-client) to call remote ethereum connector functions.
+All connector API endpoints are defined in [open-api specification][package-doc-src-main-json-openapi-json].
+You can use [EthereumApiClient][package-doc-src-main-typescript-api-client] to call remote ethereum connector functions.
 It also contain additional utility functions to ease integration.

 ### REST Functions

-See [DefaultApi](./src/main/typescript/generated/openapi/typescript-axios/api.ts) for up-to-date listing of supported endpoints.
+See [DefaultApi][package-doc-src-main-typescript-generated-openapi-typescript-axios-api-ts] for up-to-date listing of supported endpoints.

 - deployContractSolBytecodeJsonObjectV1
 - deployContractSolBytecodeV1